 Paolo Tripodi is Associate Professor of History of Philosophy at the University of Turin, Department of Philosophy and Education.
 His main interests are Wittgenstein and its legacy, and the History of analytic philosophy.

-Andrea Moresco is a PhD student in at the Scuola Normale Superiore of Pisa.
+Andrea Moresco is a PhD student at the Scuola Normale Superiore of Pisa.
 His research focuses on Spinoza, Marx and political philosophy.

 PROJECTS: History of late analytic philosophy